zvikesh/rap-annotations-cheat-sheet/Header Annotations.md

 ## Fact Composite View

-Fact Composite View lists all the measures from Analytical Basic View and other helper Basic Views.
+Fact Composite View lists all the measures from Analytical Basic View and other helper Basic Views.<br />
-Fact Composite View will also have all the derivation logic for the measures derived using Bult-In Fn, CASE etc.
+Fact Composite View will also have all the derivation logic for the measures derived using Bult-In Fn, CASE etc.<br />
 If all the measures are readily available in Analytical Basic View, Fact View can be skipped.

 ```